parmeet1402/React-Code-Snippets/README.md

 This repository contains custom code snippets which you could easily use with code editor of your choice.

-## How to use?
-1. Navigate to `File > Preferences > User Snippets`
-1. Select JavaScript(JS) as language and `javascript.json` file would be opened.
-1. Replace or Amend the contents of the file with repository's `javascript.json` file.

 ## Snippets

 1. Create a react component with redux connect and hooks.